skynet-guide/docs/docs/help/faq.md

   <summary>
     The renter is misbehaving?
   </summary>
   If not maintained, the renter module can be quite a pain to deal with, and the most common issue is the allowance running out.
 So, when you create a renter node, you set an “allowance” that basically says, “renter, you can do whatever you want besides go over this allotted amount of money(in SC).
 Small issue with that though, the user generally doesn’t know the best number to put in here.
 Put the allowance too high, the renter node will frivolously spend and waste money on big contracts.
 Too low?
 The node will run out of funds and lock up.
-A good ballpark can to put in 3x the monthly price that is listed on <a href="https://siastats.info">Siastats</a>, but even that is a estimate and can become inaccurate within weeks due to the “marketplace” nature of Sia.
+A good ballpark can to put in 3x the monthly price that is listed on <a target="_blank" rel="noopener noreferrer" href="https://siastats.info">Siastats</a>, but even that is a estimate and can become inaccurate within weeks due to the “marketplace” nature of Sia.
 So what are the side-effects of a mismanaged allowance?
   <br><br>

   <li>Downloads will cease to work properly